 We will conduct democratic projects at street level and explore how artistic mobility can be facilitated within the Nordic region, as a developed region, as well as in other places in the world that do not have the same preconditions.
 Here, together with UNESCO and others, we will strengthen the dialogue on the diversity of cultural expressions and the diverse role of cultural policy in the world.
 We see this as central to paving the way for global cultural co-operation both within and outside the Nordic region.

-In the spring 2021 you can apply for Globus Opstart during the period 1 February - 11 June.
+In 2021 you can apply for Globus Opstart during:

-With Globus Opstart, the Nordic Culture Fund is taking the first exploratory step towards establishing Globus as a support program during 2021.
+With Globus Opstart, the Nordic Culture Fund is taking the first exploratory step towards establishing Globus as a support program in 2022.
 We want to investigate how artists and cultural practitioners' global collaboration takes place and can be developed between practitioners from the Nordic countries and the rest of the world.

 YOUR GLOBUS OPSTART PROJECT

 We encourage applicants to think new in terms of idea, theme as well as networking and collaboration.
 And we encourage applicants with the projects to investigate and establish clear structures and project organizations, which can lead to the formation of networks with the global projects, characterized by deep relations and duration.